-Analysis: As previously noted in prior section B.1.A, the PUD Plan proposes two access points - one to SE 73rd Avenue that is designated a Major Local roadway with a substandard right-of-way, and the second to SE Hwy 41 that is designated an Arterial roadway with a substandard right-ofway.
-A Traffic Methodology was recently approved for this PUD (May 13, 2025, AR# 32409) to conduct a joint study with a parallel PUD for a site ±1/4 mile to the north; the Traffic Study for the two PUDs remains incomplete at this time.
+Analysis: As previously noted in prior section B.1.A, the PUD Plan proposes three access points to SE 73rd Avenue that is designated a Major Local roadway with a substandard right-of-way.
+A Traffic Methodology was recently approved for this PUD (May 13, 2025, AR# 32409) to conduct a joint study with a parallel PUD for a site ±1/4 mile to the south that extends further south to SE Hwy 42; the Traffic Study for the two PUDs remains incomplete at this time.
 County Traffic Engineering has identified a number of issues in regard to capacity, level of service, and design issues related to SE 73rd Avenue, SE Hwy 42, SE 147 Street/Place, and SE 80th Avenue.
 Additionally, Marion County has discussed potential revisions to established level of service standards, that if enacted, would further increase concerns related to the transportation network.